 We intend to publish the experiences and conclusions in this field online to allow a broad dissemination of natural farming in the hills, which can be naturally adapted for other areas of India and the world.

 In addition to the farming techniques, natural processing and product development has been undertaken and the Foundation is presently deeply involved in vertical value addition, such as special holistic milling techniques, sun drying and sun-UV-radiation, ventilation drying, dehydrator development for low temperature drying, vacuum packing and systematic moisture proof storing of raw material.
 An extensive initial product line of natural farming produce has been developed and tested in the market and is now available online and in selected holistic outlets.

-Among others we are working with 2 Zentrofan mills, which follow the discoveries of Viktor Schauberger, which work on the vortex principle.
-There are currently only 70 mills being used in the world, two of which are with us here in Uttrakhand.
+Among others we are working with 3 Zentrofan mills, which follow the discoveries of Viktor Schauberger, which work on the vortex principle.
+There are currently only 70 mills being used in the world, three are with us here in Uttarakhand.
 We have developed significant experience with these “wonder mills” as the present engineer in Germany, Mr. Braunwarth, lovingly calls them.
 The vision is to treat the grains with the same respect during processing, that nature does during the growing process.